-Stage 2 is the landlords and building owners, including those who currently run the buildings, such as management companies.
+Stage 2 Landlords and building owners, including those who currently run the buildings, such as management companies.

-Stage 3 is the Building Safety Fund.
+Stage 3 Building Safety Fund.
 Launched in 2020 to protect leaseholders in residential blocks from having to pay costs of replacement cladding, the Building Safety Fund now stands at £5.1bn.

-Stage 4 is the leaseholders themselves.
+Stage 4 Leaseholders themselves.
 They are further protected because there is a capped level of contribution a leaseholder is required to pay if all other stages have been exhausted.

 The question remains: what happens if the options above have been exhausted and there still isn’t sufficient funding to carry out the works or if the building has been enfranchised?